Inclusive Education

 • Check-in sessions with an Education Assistant on a weekly basis (case by case)

-• In-school targeted programs – RISE and AITEP
+• In-school targeted programs – RISE Foundation

 • Supervision and support at break times (case by case)